Prabuddhi-05/bevfusion_ros2/README.md

 ## Testing with ROS2 Bag

-You tested this setup with a ROS2 bag generated using:
+Test the setup with a ROS2 bag generated using:

 * **[nuscenes2rosbag repo](https://github.com/Prabuddhi-05/nuscenes2rosbag)**